Learning our values through emotions

 Emotions and Change

 We may want to change our emotions; however, direct control of emotions is usually counterproductive.
 Use the emotions instead to discover your desires and therefore, your values.
 Then, change your values to change your emotions.
-Change by adopting God's value system of sacrificial love for the benefit of others.
+Change by adopting the value system of God which is sacrificial love for the benefit of others.

 Note that we will experience some negative emotions as we change our values to be like God's values.
 Jesus experienced some strong negative emotions (e.g. sadness, anger) because he lived God's unselfish value system.
 But the emotions we will experience will be emotions more like God's.